-As of December 31, 2011 and 2010, we had outstanding forward currency contracts designated as hedging contracts for accounting purposes with a notional value of 860 million Euros and 378 million Euros, respectively, to hedge a portion of our net investment in a foreign subsidiary.
+As of December 31, 2012 and 2011, we had outstanding forward currency contracts with a notional value of 1.5 billion Euros and 860 million Euros, respectively, that are designated as hedges of our net investment in a foreign subsidiary for accounting purposes.
 These contracts are all short-term in nature.
 Mark-to-market adjustments on these net investment hedges are recorded as currency translation adjustments.
+The fair value of these derivatives at December 31, 2012 was a liability of \$62.4 million, with \$62.6 million recorded in "Accrued expenses and other current liabilities" and \$0.2 million recorded in "Prepaid and other current assets" on the Consolidated Balance Sheet.
 The fair value of these derivatives at December 31, 2011 was an asset of \$60.1 million and was recorded in "Prepaid expenses and other current assets" on the Consolidated Balance Sheet.
-The net fair value of these derivatives at December 31, 2010 was a net liability of \$2.8 million, with assets of \$4.0 million recorded in "Prepaid expenses and other current liabilities" in the Consolidated Balance Sheet.
-A hypothetical 10% strengthening of the foreign exchange rates relative to the U.S. Dollar, with all other variables held constant, would have resulted in a derivative liability of approximately \$34 million as of December 31, 2011.
+A hypothetical 10% strengthening of the foreign exchange rates relative to the U.S. Dollar, with all other variables held constant, would have resulted in a derivative liability of approximately \$262 million as of December 31, 2012.
 See Note 5 to the Consolidated Financial Statements for further detail on our derivative instruments.